sonic-net/SONiC/doc/pmon/pmon-enhancement-design.md

 ### 3.5 Transceiver related CLI refactoring

-Currently Transceiver related CLI is fetching infomation by directly access the SFP eeprom, which provide very rich output, if we want to rewirte these CLI as the previous one, need to expand the tables to store more info for the SFP, which will make the xcvrd performance worse, want to hear from the community here.
-See open questions section.
+Currently Transceiver related CLI is fetching infomation by directly access the SFP eeprom, the output will keep as original, and information will be fetched from state DB.

 ### 3.6 Utilities for real-time data